Get inspired by our lists built around a theme, and experience Montréal to the hilt.

 The Musée de Lachine invites visitors to stray off the beaten track to discover the city’s rich history, where the Saint-Lawrence River and the Lachine Canal meet, right near the famous rapids which led to the founding of Montréal.

 Here, history and archaeology reign supreme.
-The museum includes Le Ber-Le Moyne heritage site featuring the oldest ensemble of buildings on the island of Montréal dating back to 1669; a collection of heritage artefacts, a permanent historical exhibition and a discovery space on the fur trade in New France.
+The museum includes Le Ber-Le Moyne heritage site featuring the oldest ensemble of buildings on the island of Montréal dating back to 1669; a collection of heritage artefacts; a permanent historical exhibition; a temporary exhibition showcasing Lachine’s heritage; and a discovery space on the fur trade in New France.

-The Musée plein air de Lachine is a vast outdoor museum showcasing some 50 contemporary sculptures scattered throughout the museum site, René-Lévesque Park and the city’s riverside parks.
+The Musée plein air de Lachine is a vast outdoor museum showcasing some 50 sculptures dotting the site’s waterfront landscape, René-Lévesque Park and the city’s riverside parks.

 Apr 24 to June 23, 2019: Sun, Wed, Thu, Fri, Sat, noon to 5 p.m.